 - signs that consist of the flags, emblems, symbols, escutcheons, signs or hallmarks of Greece or any other state covered by Article 6ter of the Paris Convention for the Protection of Industrial Property; and

 - signs of great symbolic value and special interest, particularly religious symbols, representations and words.

 Signs comprising geographical indications for wine and alcoholic beverages and geographical indications or appellations of origin for agricultural products are expressly exempt from trademark protection.

 Finally, a trademark cannot be registered if it has been filed in bad faith.

-- earlier registered marks, including EU marks and international trademarks effective in Greece;
+- earlier registered national trademarks, EU trademarks and international registrations designating Greece;

 Are collective and certification marks registrable?
 If so, under what conditions?

 Greek trademark law provides for the registration of collective marks, but not certification marks, as the latter are considered to be unable to perform an origin function.

 A collective mark must be capable of distinguishing the goods or services of the members of the mark’s owner from those of other entities, by reference to the geographical origin, type, quality or properties of such goods or services.